Whoop & FDA 2026: A Surprising Win for Wearable Wellness

 A win for commonsense.

 This must be seen as a win for Whoop.
 There’s no need for the expense and uncertainty of any kind of legal action, and their ‘lifestyle blood pressure trend monitoring’ perhaps needs to have its messaging tweaked, but remains unchanged at its core.
+The regulatory framework for blood pressure trend, ECG and other medical-adjacent metrics sits within a rapidly evolving recovery tracker and lifestyle band category that is attracting investment and legal scrutiny in equal measure.

-Last Updated on 27 January 2026 by the5krunner
+Last Updated on 25 May 2026 by the5krunner

 Reader-Powered Content